WebberZone/freemkit/readme.txt

 * Active Kit account with API access.
 * Valid API credentials for both services.

+= How do I add the webhook in the Freemius Developer Dashboard? =

+1. Log in to your [Freemius Developer Dashboard](https://dashboard.freemius.com) and open the product you want to connect.
+2. Navigate to **Integrations → Webhooks → Listeners** and click **Add Webhook**.
+3. Paste the **Webhook URL** shown on the FreemKit settings page.
+By default this is `https://yourdomain.com/wp-json/freemkit/v1/webhook` (REST API endpoint).
+If you use the query-variable endpoint it will be `https://yourdomain.com/?freemkit_webhook=1`.
+4. Choose which events to send — at minimum select `install.installed` (for free users) and `license.created` (for paid users), or select **All Events** if you want full coverage.
+5. Save the webhook.
+Freemius will sign every request with your product's **Secret Key** using HMAC-SHA256.
+6. Copy the **Secret Key** from your Freemius product settings (Settings → General) and enter it in the FreemKit settings page so the plugin can verify incoming requests.

 = Is it secure? =

 Yes!
 The plugin is built with security in mind:
 * All API communications are encrypted
+* Validates every incoming webhook request using HMAC-SHA256 signatures against your Freemius product secret key
 * Implements WordPress nonce verification
 * Includes proper user capability checks
 * Features comprehensive input sanitization